 A Shining Example

-“ And being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.
+being confident of this very thing, that he who began a good work in you will complete it until the day of Jesus Christ.

 Philippians 1:6 (WEB)